A microscopically reversible kinetic theory of flocking: Introduction

 The structure of this work is as follows.
 In Sec.~\ref{sec:microscopicmodel} we describe our model formed by different types of hard sphere particles which can display binary collisions that can be reactive in a microscopically reversible way.
 We formulate the Boltzmann equations of the different particle species and derive the corresponding balance laws, show that $H$-theorem holds and derive the Maxwell-Boltzmann distributions and describe the state of chemical balance and its departure from equilibrium in the presence of a chemostat.
 In Sec.~\ref{sec:CG}, we formulate a coarse-grained description of momentum balance and extract the source term of the bird momentum balance equation whose leading order contribution will give the $\alpha$ coefficient of \eqref{eq:tonertuequations}.
 In Sec.~\ref{sec:flockingtransition}, we compute the numerical value of $\alpha$ as a function of temperature, affinity and the \quotes{grazing angle} and find that under specific circumstances, a sign flip can take place towards the negative sign so that this term becomes a growth rate, hinting at a flocking transition.
+It is important to note that although the word \quotes{bird} is used very often in this work, we do not claim that the model considered in this work is a biologically faithful representation of avian flocking that occurs in Nature.